eead-csic-compbio/coexpression_motif_discovery/README.md

 The reports and data in folder [peach/](./peach/) correspond to the benchmark experiment with peach expression-based gene modules.
 You can browse them at [eead-csic-compbio.github.io/coexpression_motif_discovery/peach](https://eead-csic-compbio.github.io/coexpression_motif_discovery/peach) .

+The recipes can be executed on the command-line with on a Docker container, as explained in the [tutorial](https://eead-csic-compbio.github.io/coexpression_motif_discovery/peach/Tutorial.html), or using the RSAT Web interfaces, as explained in the [Web protocol](https://github.com/RSAT-doc/motif_discovery_clusters).

 **Authors**

 [N Ksouri](https://orcid.org/0000-0001-8956-2920)(1), [JA Castro-Mondragón](https://orcid.org/0000-0003-4069-357X) (2,3), F Montardit-Tardà (1), [J van Helden](https://orcid.org/0000-0002-8799-8584) (2), [B Contreras-Moreira](http://orcid.org/0000-0002-5462-907X) (1,4,5), [Y Gogorcena](https://orcid.org/0000-0003-1081-430X) (1)